iPad mini (A17 Pro) vs iPad Air (M2) review: tiny powerhouse vs the Pro substitute

 Hardware-accelerated ray tracing, NPU cores, 3 nm process.
 Hopefully, with the room that an iPad mini provides, we will have less thermal issues than we did with the iPhone 15 Pro on launch.

-The dry truth is that the M2 in the iPad Air will be faster, more powerful.
+The dry truth is that the M2 in the iPad Air is faster, more powerful.
 Whether iPadOS uses that power is another topic.
 The Air will certainly lend itself better for pro work, due to more display real estate.
 We do view the iPad mini as a sidekick device that you can easily take on the go...
 Well, more sidekick than the 11-inch iPad Air would be.

-But you will get the full current Apple experience, including the console-grade games that were launched on the App Store — Assassin's Creed, Resident Evil, Death Stranding — on both these tablets.
+But, assuming you want to give the iPad mini a real chance, you will get the full current Apple experience, including the console-grade games that were launched on the App Store — Assassin's Creed, Resident Evil, Death Stranding — on both these tablets.

 Camera